Topolectric circuits: Theory and construction: Summary and Discussion

 \section{Summary and Discussion}

 ~ To summarize, here we present an alternative derivation of the construction of an arbitrary hopping element, stemming from an underlying lattice tight-binding model, in LC electric circuits, where the electrical nodes play the role of lattice sites.
-Subsequently, we apply this general protocol to engineer a plethora of topological lattice models in topoelectric circuits.
+Subsequently, we apply this general protocol to engineer a plethora of topological lattice models in topolectric circuits.
 In particular, we identity first-order SSH model (Sec.~\ref{subsec:SSH}), Chern (Sec.~\ref{subsec:CI}) and quantum spin Hall (Sec.~\ref{subsec:QSHI}) insulators from the highly endpoint and edge localized on-resonance impedance ($Z$) respectively in $d=1$ and $d=2$.
-We also propose simple circuit realizations of two- and three-dimensional higher-order topological insulators (Secs.~\ref{subsec:BBH2D} and ~\ref{subsec:BBH3D}), supporting corner localized and sublattice polarized on-resonance impedance.
-In addition, we also demonstrate a concrete route to break discrete rotational symmetry and implement Wilson-Dirac mass in topoelectric circuits (Sec.~\ref{subsec:discretesymmetrybreaking}).
-Such a construction allows us to convert a two-dimensional first-order quantum spin Hall insulator (with edge modes) into a higher-order topological insulator (with corner modes).
+We also propose simple circuit realizations of 2D and 3D higher-order topological insulators (Secs.~\ref{subsec:BBH2D} and ~\ref{subsec:BBH3D}), supporting corner localized and sublattice polarized on-resonance impedance.
+In addition, we also demonstrate a concrete route to break discrete rotational symmetry and implement Wilson-Dirac mass in topolectric circuits (Sec.~\ref{subsec:discretesymmetrybreaking}).
+Such a construction allows us to convert a 2D first-order quantum spin Hall insulator (with edge modes) into a higher-order topological insulator (with corner modes).
 Finally, we construct a generalized second-order topological insulator for which the corner impedance is protected by an antiunitary operator (Sec.~\ref{subsec:antiunitary}).
+Furthermore, we also show explicit construction of the hierarchy of higher-order topological insulators in three-dimensions, and realization of first-, second- and third-order topological insulators that respectively support surface, hinge and corner impedance as discrete rotational symmetries are systematically broken in a topolectric circuit (Sec.~\ref{Sec:3Dhierarchy}).